emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     with people's short-term interest, it is doomed to the outer methodological darkness.
     (Kent Beck [#fnxp]_)

-To be effective, the smart developer has to understand the economic of software development, has to have enough knowledges about design and architecture, and has to use "`Designing Through Refactoring <Use Designing Through Refactoring_>`_".
+To be effective, the smart developer has to understand the economy of software development, has to have enough knowledges about design and architecture, and has to use "`Designing Through Refactoring <Use Designing Through Refactoring_>`_".
 Smart developers usually tend to work fast only with smart managers.
 If a manager does not able to use potential of smart developers in iterative way, the smart developers usually tend to find a lot of non-iterative upfront things ("borrowing trouble") for their brain.
 But the economy always wins.